Modern Literature of South Asia

 The final grade in Asian 206 will be comprised of the following factors:

 - A weekly response to the readings posted on the course discussion board, in which you copy passages or sentences that struck you as important, interesting, worthy of discussion, or confusing and say why it struck you that way; raise questions related to the reading; or write 3-4 sentences about what an idea in the reading made you think of or how you would respond to it critically.
 This is not a plot summary, but rather a chance for you to engage with the reading before class discussion.
-To be posted by 11 AM on either Tuesday or Thursday in Weeks 2-9.
+The lowest two grades will be dropped (i.e., you can miss 2 responses without penalty).
+To be posted by 11 AM on either Tuesday or Thursday in Weeks 2-10, except Weeks 4 and 7, which have different deadlines.
+There is no response due in Week 9 (Thanksgiving week).
 Credit/no credit.
-16 points.
+15 points.

 - 2 short responses (of between 1-4 pages double-spaced), in response to Exit West and the short story unit.
-Due on Friday, April 23 (for Exit West) by 5 PM and Monday, May 17 (for the short story unit) by noon.
+Due on Monday, Oct.
+25 (for Exit West) by 5 PM and Monday, Nov.
+15 (for the short story unit) by 5 PM.
 Graded on a 20-point scale.
 40 points.

 - Participation in class discussions as a group and in breakout rooms.
 15 points.